Pensions and means tested benefits

 Capital that is considered includes:

-• Cash, including money held in a bank account or building society account and national savings accounts and certificates.
+• Cash includes money held in a bank account or building society account.
+It also includes national savings accounts and certificates.
 This includes accounts that don’t pay interest.

 • investments, including: